saulrh/XBindJoy/README.md

 Disclaimer
 ==========

 I am by no means a software engineer.
-This code is full of badness and there are bugs everywhere.
-The build system is junk and even if by some miracle you manage to get it running you won't be able to install it.

-Good luck.
+This code isn't the best, and there are probably bugs lurking in the event logic that will bite you when you least expect it.
+If you find any, feel free to submit a bug report.